OCA/manufacture/mrp_bom_version/readme/USAGE.md

   By clicking the button version, current BOM is moved to historical state, and a new BOM is creating based on this but with version number +1 and changing state to draft

+Date Tracking:

+Tracks BOM active periods with automated date fields:

+* **Start Date**: Set when BOM is activated (visible for active/historical)
+* **End Date**: Set when BOM becomes historical (visible for historical only)
+* **Historical Date**: Tracks the date the BOM was set to historical

+Provides an audit trail to track which BOM was active at any given time.